 In case of non-return, loss or damage of the book, please refer to the Library Regulations.

-4.9 Additional service for full professors
+4.9 Additional service for professors

-Service | additional service for full professors |
+Service | additional service for professors |

 Type of provision | online form |

-4.10 Accessibility and inclusive services
+4.10 Inclusive services

 The services allow easy access to bibliographic services and resources, as well as the provision of study materials.
 The service in provided in synergy with It's U! - Inclusiveness Tutoring Service.

-Service | accessibility and inclusive services |
+Service | accessibility and inclusive |

 Recipients | institutional users with certified disabilities |